processmining-in-logistics/cascades/README.md

 By applying source code System-Level Event Detection on the detected segment-level events you can detect the system-level events.
 We detect two types of system-level events and we call them Blockage and High load.

 ###### Relation detection

+We detect the related system-level events by considering temporal and spatial dimensions conditions.
+By applying source code System-Level Events Relation Detection on the detected system-level events you can detect the related system-level events.

 ###### Cascade detection

 ###### Subgraph mining